 Table of Contents

-In babies who have esophageal atresia (say "ee-sof-ah-gee-all at-tree-see-ah"), the esophagus doesn't connect to the stomach.
-It just ends in a pouch, so nothing the baby swallows gets into the stomach.
+There are several types of EA.
+In most cases of babies who have it, the esophagus doesn’t connect to the stomach.
+It just ends in a pouch.
+So nothing the baby swallows gets into the stomach.

-A fistula (say "fist-you-lah") is a connection between 2 of the body's tubes.
-A tracheoesophageal (say "tray-key-oh-ee-sof-ah-gee-all") fistula is when the trachea (the breathing tube that connects the nose and mouth with the lungs) and the esophagus (the swallowing tube) are connected.
-These tubes aren't normally connected.
-When they are connected, food or milk can get into your baby's lungs when he or she swallows.
-This can cause breathing problems and even pneumonia (say "new-mone-yah").
+A fistula is when 2 of the body’s tubes are connected.
+A tracheoesophageal fistula is when the trachea (the windpipe) and the esophagus (the swallowing tube) are connected.
+These tubes aren’t normally connected.
+When they are connected, food or milk can get into your baby’s lungs when he or she swallows.
+This can cause breathing problems and even pneumonia.